seanhess/html5-drag-drop-anything/README.md

 All browsers seem to populate `text/html`

-You could drag a link to anything, including JSON data.
-You could download the data with XHR and do something with it
+You could drag a link to anything, including JSON data. (download it)

 Native Dragging: Files
 ----------------------

 Demo: examples/files.html

 If you drag files onto something droppable it populates `dataTransfer.files`.

 Just stick the files into a `FormData`

     target.addEventListener('drop', function(e) {
         e.preventDefault()